 - 1. Avoid bringing cash, wallets, watches, or other valuables to the athletic facilities. - 2.
 Avoid storing valuable sports equipment in your locker. - 3.
 Keep your locker locked whenever unattended.
 This includes those times when you leave briefly to shower, visit the trainer's office or the equipment room, etc. Most of the thefts at the athletic facilities are from unlocked lockers. - 4.
-Report suspicious persons and incidents of theft to the Department of Public Safety immediately.
+Report suspicious persons and incidents of theft to the Campus Sheriff's Office immediately.